GNOME/gtk/docs/reference/gtk/migrating-4to5.md

 ## GtkDialog is going away

-After gtk_dialog_run() was removed, the usefulness of GtkDialog is much reduced, and it has awkward, archaice APIs.
+After gtk_dialog_run() was removed, the usefulness of GtkDialog is much reduced, and it has awkward, archaic APIs.
 Therefore, it is dropped.
 The recommended replacement is to just create your own window and add buttons as required, either in the header or elsewhere.